IV: 13, 151-161, LNM 124 (1970)

 MEYER, Paul-André

-Processus de Poisson ponctuels d'après K. Ito (Markov processes, Point processes)
+Processus de Poisson ponctuels d'après K. Ito (

 Comment: A slip in the definition of Poisson point processes is corrected in vol. VI p.253.
 The material has appeared repeatedly in book form